blockmatic-icebox/powerstack/README.md

 ## Context Container Pattern

-The context container pattern allow us to easily create state containers based on react hooks.
+The context container pattern allows us to easily create state containers based on react hooks.
 It simplifies and removes all the boilerplate required to create context hooks.

 [@kevinwolfdev](https://github.com/kevinwolfdev) created this utility function that creates context containers for react hooks.